balderdashy/sails-docs/concepts/Deployment/Deployment.md

 Node.js is pretty darn fast.
 For many apps, one server is enough to handle the expected traffic-- at least at first.

 > This section focuses on _single-server Sails deployment_.
 This kind of deployment is inherently limited in scale.
-See [Scalability]() for information about deploying your Sails/Node app behind a load balancer.
+See [Scaling](http://sailsjs.org/documentation/concepts/deployment/scaling) for information about deploying your Sails/Node app behind a load balancer.

 Many teams decide to deploy their production app behind a load balancer or proxy (e.g. in a PaaS like Heroku or Modulus, or behind an nginx server).
 This is often the right approach since it helps future-proof your app in case your scalability needs change and you need to add more servers.
 If you are using a load balancer or proxy, there are a few things in the list below that you can ignore: